 Today’s best practices

 Marketers often find themselves in a hole of their own making by being esoteric.
-In an effort to share as much information in the most attractive or impressive way possible, marketers complicate dialogues and lose their audience.
+In an effort to share as much information in the most attractive or impressive way possible during a roundtable discussion, marketers complicate dialogues and lose their audience.
 ‘Simplify things and stay authentic to the story,’ advised an executive.
 ‘You cannot tell a story you don’t believe in.
 It starts from that principle.
 Being authentic to the story is something that cannot be taught.’

 Customer centricity is vital not just in sales or customer success teams but also in marketing.
 Marketing teams must have visibility into every portion of the funnel and be able to cater to the customers found therein.
-Whether they have just opened a promotional email, are taking a peek into the website, or are answering a sales call, marketers must find ways to offer value.
+Whether they have just opened a promotional email, are taking part in a roundtable discussion, or are answering a sales call, marketers must find ways to offer value.
 This can be in the form of content marketing, events, special offers, and so on.
 ‘These are all mindset shifts.
 These are not tactical changes.
 These are the principles of marketing,’ the executive said.

 From a tactical or operational standpoint, the importance of technology cannot be overstated.
 ‘What works well for us is having a good amount of technology backing up marketing,’ said an executive.
 ‘We are able to build a well-oiled machine with our tools like CRM and marketing automation.’